Wastewater Testing Dashboard

 Wastewater monitoring can:

-- Provide a community-wide sample to help track trends in levels of the virus.
+- Provide a community-wide sample to help track trends in levels of various infections.

-- Sometimes serve as an early warning of increases in COVID-19 in communities.
+- Sometimes serve as an early warning of increases in disease in communities.

-- Provide information that can help local communities intervene act more quickly with strategies to slow COVID-19 spread.
+- Provide information that can help local communities act quickly to reduce disease spread, like encouraging vaccination or sharing public health messages.

-Is there a risk of spreading COVID-19 through wastewater?
+Is there a risk of spreading disease through wastewater?

-The SARS-CoV-2 virus, which causes COVID-19, breaks down quickly in the environment.
-Scientists have not found wastewater to be a pathway for disease transmission, although we can still measure the RNA fragments in the wastewater.
-Untreated wastewater can transmit other diseases, however, so staff collecting samples and conducting laboratory analysis must follow standard safety protocols, including the use of personal protective equipment and good hygiene practices.
+Given how our wastewater systems are designed, the risk to the public is generally very low.
+Additionally, many respiratory viruses, like SARS-CoV-2, the virus that causes COVID-19, break down quickly in the environment and are not transmitted through wastewater.
+Untreated wastewater can transmit some diseases, however, so staff collecting samples and conducting laboratory analysis must follow standard safety protocols, including the use of personal protective equipment and good hygiene practices.